Mitral Stenosis Treatment

 - In mitral valve replacement, patients implanted with a biological tissue valve will likely need to have the procedure repeated, as these tissues degenerate over time.

 The best way to ensure successful mitral stenosis treatment is to receive care at a leading heart hospital, like TGH.
-Our highly skilled cardiac specialists perform a wide range of treatments for many kinds of heart conditions, and U.S. News & World Report has recognized Tampa General Hospital as “high performing" in Cardiology & Heart Surgery, meaning we are ranked in the top 10% in the nation.
+Our highly skilled cardiac specialists perform a wide range of treatments for many kinds of heart conditions, and U.S. News & World Report has recognized Tampa General Hospital as “high performing" in Heart & Vascular care, meaning we are ranked in the top 10% in the nation for 2023-24.